Monteleone/files_alert/README.md

 ***To make the code work, the user needs to follow these steps:***

  1. Ensure Python is installed on the system.
 Install required Python packages using pip.
-This includes: Tkinter watchdog screeninfo
+This includes: Tkinter, watchdog, screeninfo.

- 2. Ensure the necessary images (e.g., notification.ico, icon_alert.png)
-    are available in the specified paths or modify the paths accordingly.
+ 2. Ensure the necessary images (e.g., notification.ico, icon_alert.png) are available in the specified paths or modify the paths accordingly.

- 3. Set the desired directory to monitor by changing the self.watch_path variable in the GUI class to the desired directory path.
+ 4. Set the desired directory to monitor by changing the self.watch_path variable in the GUI class to the desired directory path.

- 4. Run the Python script.
+ 6. Run the Python script.
 The application window "Files Alert" will appear.

- 5. Use the File menu to change the file path to monitor or exit the application.
+ 8. Use the File menu to change the file path to monitor or exit the application.

- 6. When a new file is created in the monitored directory, a notification will pop up displaying the number of new files.
+ 9. When a new file is created in the monitored directory, a notification will pop up displaying the number of new files.
 Close the notification window to dismiss the alert.